 The Chapin Library opened to the public on June 18, 1923.
 Before his death in 1936, Mr. Chapin added another 3,000 books to his original donation.
 Since then, the Library has grown by gift and purchase to some 60,000 volumes, together with more than 100,000 other items: manuscripts, prints, drawings, paintings, maps, photographs, bookplates, ephemera, and memorabilia.
 As a library whose mission is to support the liberal arts curriculum of Williams College through original materials, the Chapin naturally has developed in periods and subject areas beyond those with which Mr. Chapin was concerned, such as Women’s History and African-American Studies.

 The first Custodian of the Chapin Library (the first official title for the head librarian or director), from 1923 to 1947, was Lucy Eugenia Osborne.
 In addition to conceiving the original organization and inventory of the Library, she compiled A Short-Title List of the Books in the Chapin Library, Williams College, published in 1939, and notably translated Konrad Haebler’s Study of Incunabula (1933).
 The second Custodian (1947–1955) was Mary L. Hurt Richmond, later best known for her important Shaker Bibliography (1977).
 She was followed briefly (1955–1957) by Thomas Randolph Adams, who went on to a long career at the John Carter Brown Library of Americana at Brown University.
 Adams was succeeded by H. Richard Archer, an expert on printing history, who served from 1957 to 1977.
-Robert L. Volz was the Custodian from 1977 to 2015 and oversaw an expansion of acquisitions (including the single most significant purchase by the Library, of an original printing of the Declaration of Independence) and endowments, ensuring a sustainable future for Chapin Library collections.
+Robert L. Volz was the Custodian from 1977 to 2015 and oversaw an expansion of acquisitions (including the single most significant purchase by the Library, of an original printing of the Declaration of Independence).
+Wayne G. Hammond served as Chapin Librarian from 2015 until 2022, continuing to add both depth and breadth to the Chapin’s collections while collaborating on the successful integration of the Chapin into the Williams Libraries newly merged Special Collections department.
 Oral history interviews with Mr. Volz in 2000, 2009, and 2015 elaborate on the history of the Chapin Library.
-The current Chapin Librarian (since 2015) is Wayne G. Hammond.
+The current Chapin Librarian (since 2022) is Anne Peale.